-As a part of the agreement between the Virginia Department of Transportation (VDOT) and 95 Express Lanes, LLC, the Commonwealth secured an annual payment for transit services of \$15 million per year, escalating by 2.5 percent per year, beginning on the commencement of tolling through the life of the 70-year agreement.
-Approved by the Northern Virginia Transportation Commission (NVTC) and the Potomac and Rappahannock Transportation Commission (PRTC) at their November 2017 meetings and by the Commonwealth Transportation Board (CTB) at its December 2017 meeting, the I-395.95 Memorandum of Agreement with NVTC and PRTC allocates \$15 million per year plus escalation to NVTC and PRTC to fund multimodal projects along the I-395/95 Express Lanes Corridor.
-The resulting program is the I-395/95 Commuter Choice Program.
-Figure 1 shows a map of eligible jurisdictions.
+As a part of the agreement between VDOT and 95 Express Lanes, LLC, the Commonwealth secured an annual payment for transit services of \$15 million per year, escalating by 2.5 percent per year, beginning on the commencement of tolling through the life of the 70-year agreement.
+Approved by NVTC and PRTC at their November 2017 meetings, and by the Commonwealth Transportation Board (CTB) at its December 2017 meeting, the I-395/95 Memorandum of Agreement with NVTC and PRTC allocates \$15 million/year plus escalation to NVTC and PRTC to fund multimodal projects along the I-395/95 Express Lanes Corridor.
+The resulting program is the I-395/95 Commuter Choice program.